 VIII.
-PAYMENT MILESTONES AND AUTHORITY
+PAYMENT MILESTONES AND AUTHORITY.

-The prospective consultants will indicate the cost of services for each deliverable in US dollars all-inclusive2 lump-sum contract amount when applying for this consultancy.
-The consultant will be paid only after approving authority confirms the successful completion of each deliverable as stipulated hereunder.
-The qualified consultants shall receive his/her lump sum service fees upon certification of the completed tasks satisfactorily, as per the following payment schedule:
+The prospective consultant will indicate the cost of services for each deliverable in US dollars all-inclusive lump sum contract amount.
+The consultant will be paid based on the effective UN exchange rate (where applicable), and only after approving authority confirms the successful completion of each deliverable as stipulated hereunder.